Harshita2001/Hotel-Management-Website/README.md

 # Hotel-Management-Website
 It's a desktop-based application made using Java.
 It permits the managing chief to deal with all inn exercises on the web.
-The admin can add new rooms, update the status/availability of the rooms, update the number of rooms.
-Currently I am updating the project and adding real life applications to it, for example : add new drivers for pick-up service, add new employees database and much more.
+The admin can add new rooms, update the status/availability of the rooms and update the number of rooms.